Digitalist-Open-Cloud/Matomo-Plugin-VueExample/README.md

 Edit `templates/index.twig`

-Add a heading attribute to the div with the vue component:
+Add a custom content-title attribute to the div with the vue component:

 ```html
  <div vue-entry="VueExample.TestVue" content-title="My Title"></div>